llamaqcom/cloudflare-ips-docker/README.md

 Monitor Cloudflare IP range for changes and auto-update configs for various services.

+> :warning: **WARNING**: This container is no longer in active development.
+Consider using alternatives.

 Cloudflare IP range does not change too frequently.
 Nevertheless, Cloudflare recommends monitoring that list on a regular basis.
 This container monitors Cloudflare IP range for changes and auto-updates configuration of several services.
 Currently, these services are supported: